CPD Opportunities

 • Is the training face-to-face, online or blended (a mixture of the two) and what will work best

-Emergency Paediatric First Aid (EPFA) should last a minim of 6 hours (excluding breaks) and should be undertaken face-to-face.
+Emergency Paediatric First Aid (EPFA) should last a minimum of 6 hours (excluding breaks) and should be undertaken face-to-face.
 It is not acceptable as a blended course.

-• The EYFS framework requires providers to take all necessary steps to keep children safe and well – and you must be confident that those responsible for preparing and handling food in your setting are competent to do so.
+The EYFS frameworks requires providers to take all necessary steps to keep children safe and well – and you must be confident that those responsible for preparing and handling food in your setting are competent to do so.

 Help for early years providers provides an overview of the food safety requirements and offers support materials and guidance.